lignumsystem/lignum-core/README.md

 with non-proprietary software packages available from the Internet.
 The *lignum-core* subprojects require Xcode IDE, HDF5 and Qt5 libraries.
 In addition the *qt-workbench* requires Qt4 library.
-The software documentation is uses Doxygen document generator.
+The software documentation is in header file comments in Doxygen document generator format.

 [MacPorts](https://www.macports.org) is used to install and update necessary software to build applications.
 The software installation